Azure/acr/docs/preview/continuous-patching/README.md

 ## Introduction

-Azure Container Registry’s Continuous Patching feature automates the detection and remediation of operating system(OS) level vulnerabilities in container images.
+Azure Container Registry's Continuous Patching feature automates the detection and remediation of operating system(OS) level vulnerabilities in container images.
 By scheduling regular scans with [Trivy](https://trivy.dev/) and applying security fixes using [Copa](https://project-copacetic.github.io/copacetic/website/), you can maintain secure, up-to-date images in your registry—without requiring access to source code or build pipelines.
 Simply customize the schedule and target images to keep your Azure Container Registry(ACR) environment safe and compliant

 > [!NOTE]
 > Continuous Patching is in Private Preview as of October 2024.